abvg9/DWM1001_Distances_measurement/README.md

 * When a node changes from tag to anchor or vice versa, we need to reset the board.
 This implies that we necessarily need to save information in non-volatile storage, such as non-volatile memory.
 The dwm library provides us with mechanisms to write and read from it and what this firmware does is add an abstraction layer to manipulate the non-volatile memory in a finer grain and store information about the current state of the state machine.
 The following information is stored in the NVM:
 Number of neighbors in the network, index of the node that has to be a tag, index of the node in the neighbor list, index of the anchor node that should initiate communications with the rest, boolean that indicates if in the last state the node was tag and identifiers of the neighbors the node have scanned.
 * If you want to know more information about the NVM and the different variables stored in it to make the state machine work, it is recommended to see the [nvm.c](https://github.com/UCM-237/DWM1001_Distances_measurement/blob/main/source/nvm/nvm.c) and [nvm.h](https://github.com/UCM-237/DWM1001_Distances_measurement/blob/main/header/nvm/nvm.h) files for a better understanding.
 * To send messages between the nodes, this firmware takes advantage of the proper sending of messages that the dwm library does to send information.
-This is due to the fact that dwm has the capabilities of sending messages from one node to another.
+This is due to the fact that dwm library does not allow messages to be sent from one node to another.
 The way to send messages is through indicating positions to the node.
 When a node wants to send a message to others, it must write in its position register the value that it wants others to read, specifically, it must modify the X position.
+This message sending mechanism only works for anchors, that is, if the node is anchor, it can be used, but being tag, messages cannot be sent to other nodes.
 ```c++
 typedef enum {
   clean_message_buffer,